vegaprotocol/specs/protocol/0028-GOVE-governance.md

 - [ ] Verify that an enacted market change proposal that changes price monitoring bounds enters a price monitoring auction upon the *new* bound being breached (<a name="0028-GOVE-034" href="#0028-GOVE-034">0028-GOVE-034</a>)
 - [ ] Verify that an enacted market change proposal that reduces `market.stake.target.timeWindow` leads to a reduction in target stake if recent open interest is less than historical open interest (<a name="0028-GOVE-031" href="#0028-GOVE-031">0028-GOVE-031</a>)
 - [ ] Attempts to update immutable market parameter(s) cause the market change proposal to be rejected with an appropriate rejection message (<a name="0028-GOVE-058" href="#0028-GOVE-058">0028-GOVE-058</a>)
-- [ ] Verify that if `governance.proposal.market.minEquityLikeShare = 0` and if a party meets the `governance.proposal.updateMarket.minProposerBalance` threshold then said party can submit a market change proposal. (<a name="0028-GOVE-060" href="#0028-GOVE-060">0028-GOVE-060</a>)
+- [ ] Verify that if `governance.proposal.updateMarket.minProposerEquityLikeShare = 0` and if a party meets the `governance.proposal.updateMarket.minProposerBalance` threshold then said party can submit a market change proposal. (<a name="0028-GOVE-060" href="#0028-GOVE-060">0028-GOVE-060</a>)

 ### Network parameter change proposals